Crohn ZoneCrohn Zone

 This article is for informational purposes only and does not constitute medical advice.
 Always consult your healthcare provider before making any changes to your treatment plan.

 An ostomy is a surgical procedure that creates an opening (stoma) in the abdomen to divert waste out of the body, typically due to Crohn’s disease when parts of the bowel are too damaged to function properly.
-This can be a life-saving procedure, significantly improving the quality of life for those with severe Crohn’s symptoms.
+This can be a life-saving procedure, significantly improving the quality of life for those with severe Crohn’s symptoms - and for some patients, ostomies also help manage complications like perianal fistulas in Crohn's and colitis when conservative measures fall short.
 However, adjusting to life with an ostomy can be challenging.

 Types of Ostomies